gentoo-mirror/glarbs-overlay/README.md

 This overlay isn't connected in any way to Gentoo official repositories.
 If you are using this repository, please report any issues by using the gitlab issue tracker.

-# How To Use This Overlay
+# How to use this overlay
 ## With Layman
 Invoke the following: